 - (a) Sustained performance increases are designed to recognize the high-quality performance of eligible senior faculty who have continued to contribute substantially to the University in their assigned areas of teaching, scholarship/creative activity, and service. - (b) Eligibility.
-Nine-month faculty members must have been employed by the University in the top rank or promoted to the top rank on or before August 31, 2012 and be in active payroll status on the effective date of the increase in order to be eligible.
-Twelve-month faculty members must have been employed by the University in the top rank or promoted to the top rank on or before August 31, 2012 in order to be eligible. - (1) For fiscal year 2019-2020, eligible faculty members in the top ranks of Full professors and eminent scholars who have seven years of continuous University service after their promotion to top rank and who received a Sustained Performance Evaluation in 2019 as specified in Article 10.8 of the 2018-2019 CBA shall receive a 3% increase to base salary.
-Sustained Performance Increases shall have an effective date of August 8, 2019. - (2) For fiscal year 2019-2020, eligible faculty members in the top ranks of Research Faculty III, Teaching Faculty III, Senior Research Associate, Instructional Specialist III, University Librarian, and Curator who have seven years of continuous University Service after their promotion to top rank and who have been rated above "Official Concern" in each of the previous seven years' annual performance evaluation in accordance with Article 10.3 shall receive a 3% increase to base salary.
-Sustained performance increases shall have an effective date of August 8, 2019.
+Faculty members must have been employed by the University in the top rank or promoted to the top rank on or before August 31, 2013 and be in active payroll status on the effective date of the increase in order to be eligible. - (1) For fiscal year 2020-2021, eligible faculty members in the top ranks of Professor, Eminent Scholar, Research Faculty III, Teaching Faculty III, Senior Research Associate, Instructional Specialist III, University Librarian, and Curator who have seven years of continuous University Service after their promotion to top rank or after their previous Sustained Performance Increase and who have been rated above "Official Concern" in each of the previous seven years' annual performance evaluation in accordance with Article 10.3 shall receive a 3% increase to base salary.
+Sustained performance increases shall have an effective date of the first day of the academic year.